 His Favourite Girl

-Betty Anderson watched the young woman struggle out of the old village shop with two toddlers, a baby and a heavy shopping bag.
+Betty Anderson watched the young woman struggle out of the shop with a toddler, a baby and a heavy shopping bag.
 She shook her head in sympathy then turned her attention to her next customer.

 “She’s got her hands full, hasn’t she?” she remarked.

-Jessie McKenzie nodded, then bent her head and whispered: “I hear her husband’s been made redundant.
+Jessie McKenzie nodded, then bent her head and whispered: “I hear her husband lost his job.
 Goodness knows how they are going to manage now.”
 She pursed her lips.

 “Yes, and he’s fond of a dram or two,” Betty added in a stage whisper.
 “He comes in every day for a bottle of the hard stuff.”

 “Well, I never,” Jessie tutted.
 “That poor girl.
-What's gonna become of her and those bairns?"
+What's going to become of her and those bairns?"

 Betty lifted her chin.